dchest/captcha/README.md

 must be in range 0-9.
 Digits are pronounced in the given language.
 If there are no sounds for the given language, English is used.

-Possible values for lang are "en", "ru", "zh".
+Possible values for lang are "en", "ja", "ru", "zh".

 ### func (*Audio) EncodedLen